 Chances are, you’ll just be leaving a message.
 If so, you should repeat your name and give your address.
 If you want to leave an additional message at your local office, or send an email, the name links above will give you that senator's information.

 The HOUSE Resolution currently has 202 signatures.
-It needs 220 to pass (it passed last year, but thanks to Senator Graham, it died in the Senate).
+It needs 218 to pass.

 No South Carolina Reps have signed on.
 If you do not know who your representative is, click here.
 The “Contact Your Member” look-up is in the far right column.
 If you know who your representative is, use the information below.